 What is Prep Week?

 During September 24–30 each year, we mark Climate Preparedness Week, dedicated to learning, service, and actions that better prepare our communities for extreme weather events.
-By coming together, we provide the resources and space to think about the ways that climate change disadvantages some communities more than others.
+By coming together to host events, we provide the resources and space to think about the ways that climate change disadvantages some communities more than others.
 To learn more about how you can participate, get in touch with us here.

 The inaugural Climate Prep Week was celebrated in 2018, and featured contributions from dozens of community partners throughout greater Boston, including...